 Click here to access Reviewer Area and/or submit your review

-Unbiased independent critical assessment is of vital importance in scholarly publishing, and BiO adheres to The Company of Biologists' editorial principles and to the guidelines on publishing objective and unbiased scientific information set by COPE (the Committee on Publication Ethics).
+Unbiased independent critical assessment is of vital importance in scholarly publishing.
+BiO adheres to The Company of Biologists' editorial principles and to the guidelines on publishing objective and unbiased scientific information set by COPE (the Committee on Publication Ethics).
 For more information on the principles that are of relevance to reviewers (including confidentiality and competing interests), please visit our journal policies page.
-Information on our editorial process can be found here.
-Further details on different article types can be found here.
+Please also see our editorial process and details on different article types.

 BiO encourages the involvement of postdocs and other early career scientists in the peer review process.
 We simply ask that: the name of the co-reviewer is reported to the Editor (a field is provided in the report form for this purpose); the same rules of confidentiality and conflict of interest be applied; there is a genuine mentoring process; and the senior invited reviewer takes final responsibility for the report delivered to the journal.

 Reviewers wishing to identify themselves to the authors by signing their reviews are welcome to do so.

 To make manuscript submission as easy as possible for authors, BiO has a format-free submission policy.
 As an author, we are sure you will appreciate this policy; however, as a reviewer, if you have trouble viewing a specific manuscript, please contact the Editorial Office and we will ask the authors to provide a more user-friendly version.

 BiO values its reviewers and is a partner of the reviewer recognition service hosted by Web of Science (previously Publons), allowing reviewers to receive formal recognition for their peer review contribution.